 Pages: Also known as a web page, a page is defined as a single file on a web server.
 For example, a page could be an HTML (Hypertext Markup Language) document, an image, a java applet, a CGI script, etc. Any file that is neither a gif nor a jpeg is considered a page.

 Visits: Number of visits made by all visitors.
-Think “Session” here — say a unique IP accesses a page and then requests three others without an hour between any of the requests, then all of the “pages” are included in the one visit.
+Think “Session” here: When a unique IP accesses a page and then requests three others with less than an hour between any of the requests, then all of the “pages” are included in the one visit.
 You should expect multiple pages per visit and multiple visits per unique visitor (assuming that some of the unique IPs are logged with more than an hour between requests).

 I have been getting tons of visitors on my planned giving website over the last two years, but few people are requesting information from me.

 Usually the more activity you have, the more people will contact you.
 If this is not the case, it could be that the high number of visits to your planned giving website is resulting from you or your staff members visiting your pages.
 Ask your webmaster (or planned giving website vendor) to make sure your visits do not count — there’s a simple setting they can change.

 A must read: Who’s Visiting Your Planned Giving Website?

 What should I do if my website is getting old and boring?

 Boring to whom?
 According to marketing guru Dan Kennedy, “A funny thing usually happens in the advertising business: a client will cancel or change an ad campaign that’s working perfectly well just because they got bored with it and assumed everybody else was, too.
 That’s a bad assumption.
 There are ad campaigns that sustain success for five, even ten years.
 These campaigns are old hat to their owners but are new to new customers who are paying attention to them for the first time.
 If it’s unknown to someone, it’s a secret — regardless of how routine it may be to you.”